huntercuny2x/interviewprepbootcamp2022/README.md

 ## Repo Structure

-- This README contains your assignments
+- This README contains the schedule for the course
-- The `assignments` folder is where you will put your work when you submit a pull request to me.
+- The `assignments` folder is where you will put your classwork and homeworks (other than p2p questions).
 This is also where we will post solutions after the classwork/homework should have already been done.

-## Assignments

-Each assignment has the following format:

-Date given: description.
-Due date.
-Assignment name.

-The due date means before class on that date.
-So if a homework is due on 6/10, then it is due before 10:00 AM on 6/10.

-For any assignment where we ask you to solve a problem, please submit your program to the github using the directions below under 'submitting HW'.

 ### Submitting HW